etwasmitbaum/dhbw-typst-horb/clean-dhbw/lib.typ

   // Acronym
   if (show-acronyms and acronyms != none and acronyms.len() > 0) {
-    print-acronyms(language, heading-font, outline-entry-height) // Should be same font as other oulines }
+    print-acronyms(language, heading-font) // Should be same font as other oulines }

   pagebreak(weak: true) // this is needed so the footer display the correct page number (else 0 or n would be displayed)